Taiwan's pangolins suffer surge in feral dog attacks

 Chief veterinarian Chen Yi-ru said she had noticed a steady increase of pangolins with trauma injuries in the last five years -- most of them with severed tails.

 Pangolins are covered in hard, overlapping body scales and curl up into a ball when attacked.
-The tail is the animal's most vulnerable part.
+The tail is the animal's most vulnerable part.#photo1

 "That's why when attacked, the tail is usually the first to be bitten," Chen explained.